 What is the SMP?

-The USDA Special Milk Program (SMP) provides milk to children in schools and child care institutions who do not participate in other federal meal service programs.
-The program reimburses sponsors for the milk they serve.
+The USDA Special Milk Program (SMP) provides milk to children in schools, childcare institutions, and eligible camps that do not participate in other federal child nutrition meal service programs.
+The SMP reimburses agencies for each half pint (eight ounces) of milk served to eligible children.

-Schools in the National School Lunch or School Breakfast Programs also may participate in the Special Milk Program to provide milk to children in half-day pre-kindergarten and kindergarten programs where children do not have access to the school meal programs.
+Schools in the National School Lunch or School Breakfast Programs also may participate in the School Nutrition SMP to provide milk to children in half-day pre-kindergarten and kindergarten programs where children do not have access to the school meal programs.

 Join the Non-School SMP